plone/training/docs/theming/theme_scratch.md

 :alt: Add Plone site.
 ```

-Click on `Advanced` to show more options.
+Click on {guilabel}`Advanced` to show more options.

 Scroll down to your package and activate the checkbox next to it.
-This will create new Plone site and install our add-on in one go.
+This will create a new Plone site and install our add-on in one go.
 Since the theme is part of the add-on it will be activated automatically.

 ```{image} _static/scratch/add-plone-site-advanced.png
 :alt: Add Plone site advanced.